hoangdai9895/shoes-store/README.md

 git clone
 ```

-then add .env file in directory
+- add .env file in directory
-Mongourl use can create you own database https://cloud.mongodb.com
+- Mongourl use can create you own database https://cloud.mongodb.com
-secretOrKey for jwt token
+- secretOrKey for jwt token
-CLOUD_NAME, API_KEY,API_SECRET you can find after create account at cloudinary.com
+- CLOUD_NAME, API_KEY,API_SECRET you can find after create account at cloudinary.com

 ```
 MONGOURL='yourkey'